 |– Date taken||– Create duplicate copy||– Confidential||– Expiration date|

 An object could be any type of file.
 When it comes to object, metadata resides in the objects themselves.
 There is no need to build databases to associate metadata with the objects.
 Custom metadata can be created about an object file based on contents, dates, user information, permissions, etc. Attributes can be changed, added or deleted over time.
 Metadata is highly searchable and allows you to find files far faster than file or block storage.
-You can conduct searches that return a set of objects that meet specific criteria, such as what percentage of object are of a certain type or created by owner “x”.
+Conduct searches that return a set of objects that meet specific criteria, such as what percentage of object are of a certain type or created by owner “x”.
 This allows companies to extract insights from the big data they possess within their data and identify trends.

 Today, many businesses use files and folders to store information, typically a NAS.
 An operating system creates a file system that manages the data as a file hierarchy and this consists of:

 Files are retrieved using the operating system such as File Explorer.
 The data resides at a physical location i.e. \\server1\share1\drawings or \\10.10.1.10\share1\drawings.

 Block storage is used primarily in Fibre Channel or iSCSI SANs and serves up data blocks to a host server on which the operating system or application can be loaded.
 Block storage handles data by evenly distributing the data block across the available storage system and giving each block a unique ID.